damies13/TestDataTable/Doc/rest_api.md

 ### POST /&lt;table name&gt;/row

-With post body containing the column name / value pairs for every column in the table, append a new row with these values to the table.
+With post body containing the column name / value pairs, will append values to last row in each column, creating columns that don't exist.

 Example post data:
 ```